Navigating College with Autism

 Preparing for the Transition

-Laying the groundwork for a successful college experience begins long before the first day of class.
-Consider the following tips for preparing for the transition to college:
+A successful college experience begins long before the first day of class.

-• Research potential colleges and select one that offers a supportive environment and resources for students with autism.
+• Research colleges that offer a supportive environment and resources for autistic students.

-• Visit the college campus ahead of time to familiarize yourself with the layout and sensory environment.
+• Visit the campus ahead of time to familiarize yourself with the layout and sensory environment.

-• Develop independent living skills such as time management, self-advocacy, and self-care.
+• Practice independent living skills like time management, self-advocacy, and self-care.

 Accessing Academic Accommodations

-• Register with the college's disability services office and provide documentation of your autism diagnosis.
+• Register with the college's disability services office and provide documentation of your diagnosis.

-• Communicate with your professors about your accommodations and any specific needs you may have.
+• Communicate with your professors about your accommodations and any specific needs.

 • Regularly review and update your accommodations as needed throughout your college experience.